-Students Who Receive Special Education Services with Other School-Aged Children in the Home
+A Student Who Receives Special Education Services with Other School-Aged Children in the Home

-If a student is receiving special education services at a campus outside his or her attendance zone, the parent or guardian may request that any other student residing in the household be transferred to the same campus, if the appropriate grade level for the transferring student is offered on that campus.
-However, the district is not required to provide transportation to the other children in the household.
-The parent or guardian should speak with the principal of the school regarding transportation needs prior to requesting a transfer for any other children in the home.
-[See policy FDB(LOCAL).]
+If a student is receiving special education services at a campus outside his or her attendance zone, state law permits the parent or guardian to request that other students residing in the household be transferred to the same campus-if the grade level for the transferring student is offered on that campus.

+The student receiving special education services would be entitled to transportation; however, the district is not required to provide transportation to other children in the household.

+The parent or guardian should contact the school principal regarding transportation needs prior to requesting a transfer for other children in the home.
+[See policy FDB (LOCAL).]

-Students Who Speak a Primary Language Other than English
+A Student Who Speaks a Primary Language Other than English

 A student may be eligible to receive specialized support if his or her primary language is not English, and the student has difficulty performing ordinary class work in English.

-If the student qualifies for these extra services, the Language Proficiency Assessment Committee (LPAC) will determine the types of services the student needs, including accommodations or modifications related to classroom instruction, local assessments, and state-mandated assessments.
+If the student qualifies for these services, the Language Proficiency Assessment Committee (LPAC) will determine the types of services the student needs, including accommodations or modifications related to classroom instruction, local assessments, and state-mandated assessments.